Realiserad/fish-ai/README.md

 Originally based on [Tom Dörr's `fish.codex` repository](https://github.com/tom-doerr/codex.fish) which is now outdated, this repository uses the [chat completions API endpoint](https://platform.openai.com/docs/api-reference/chat/create) and can be hooked up to a self-hosted LLM behind any OpenAI-compatible API.
-It has been optimised against [Llama GPT](https://github.com/getumbrel/llama-gpt) but should work with other capable LLMs as well.
+It has been optimised against [LLaMA](https://github.com/getumbrel/llama-gpt) but should work with other capable LLMs as well.

 If you like it, please add a ⭐.